samuel-lucas6/ChaCha20-BLAKE2b/README.md

 ## How does ChaCha20-BLAKE2b solve these problems?
 1. This implementation is key committing because it uses keyed BLAKE2b and both the encryption key and MAC key are derived from the same master key.
-2. This implementation uses a 512-bit tag, which is the maximum output length for BLAKE2b.
-This offers improved security over a 128-bit tag.
+2. This implementation defaults to a 256-bit tag but also supports 128-bit and 512-bit tags.
+Using a longer tag offers improved security.

 ## How do I use this?
 1. Install the [Sodium.Core](https://www.nuget.org/packages/Sodium.Core) NuGet package in [Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).